Republic of Letters: History

 The Royal Society primarily promoted science, which was undertaken by wealthy gentlemen acting independently.
-The Royal Society created its charters and established a system of governance.
+Preceded by the Invisible College, The Royal Society created its charters and established a system of governance.
 Its most famous leader was Isaac Newton, president from 1703 until his death in 1727.
 Other notable members include diarist John Evelyn, writer Thomas Sprat, and scientist Robert Hooke, the Society's first curator of experiments.
 It played an international role to adjudicate scientific findings, and published the journal Philosophical Transactions of the Royal Society edited by Henry Oldenburg.

 The seventeenth century saw new academies open in France, Germany, and elsewhere.
-By 1700 they were found in most major cultural centers.

-Salons
+By 1700, they were found in most major cultural centers.
+Anne Goldgar argues that, in the transitional period between the 17th century and the Enlightenment, the most important common concern by members of the Republic was their own conduct.
+In the conception of its own members, ideology, religion, political philosophy, scientific strategy, and other intellectual or philosophical frameworks were not as important as their own identity as a community.

 Presumed portrait of Mme Geoffrin, by Marianne Loir (National Museum of Women in the Arts, Washington, D.C.)

-The salons were literary institutions that relied on a new ethic of polite sociability based on hospitality, distinction, and the entertainment of the elite.
-The salons were open to intellectuals, who used them to find protectors and sponsors and to fashion themselves as 'hommes du monde.'
-In the salons after 1770 there emerged a radical critique of worldliness, inspired by Rousseau.
-These radicals denounced the mechanisms of polite sociability and called for a new model of the independent writer, who would address the public and the nation.
+A radical critique of worldliness, inspired by Rousseau, emerged in salons after 1770.
+These radicals denounced the mechanisms of polite sociability and called for a new model of the independent writer who would address the public and the nation.

-Printing press

-The printing press also played a prominent role in the establishment of a community of scientists who could easily communicate their discoveries through the establishment of widely disseminated journals.
-Because of the printing press, authorship became more meaningful and profitable.
-The main reason was that it provided correspondence between the author and the person who owned the printing presses – the publisher.
-This correspondence allowed the author to have a greater control of its production and distribution.